petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-queries-and-filters.md

    :lines: 35-46
 ```

 Now fashion the query clauses.
-This example nests two MUST query clauses inside a boolean query: one clause is a term query for matching the `folderId` field to the value `0`, and the other is for performing a full text match query of the user's search keywords to the localized title field.
+This example nests two MUST query clauses inside a Boolean query: one clause is a term query for matching the `folderId` field to the value `0`, and the other is for performing a full text match query of the user's search keywords to the localized title field.

 ```{literalinclude} ./search-queries-and-filters/resources/liferay-b9f3.zip/b9f3-impl/src/main/java/com/acme/b9f3/internal/osgi/commands/B9F3OSGiCommands.java
    :dedent: 2